Nielsen equivalence in a class of random groups: Words representing .

 \begin{lem} Generically the following hold: \begin{enumerate} \item $|U_i|\ge N^2(1-\frac{1}{10^{10}n})$ for $1\le i\le n$. \item If $W$ is a subword of length $N^2\cdot \frac{1}{10^{10}n}$ of both $U_i^ {2\varepsilon_1}$ and $U_j^ {2\varepsilon_2}$ whose initial letter lies in the first half of $U_i^ {2\varepsilon_1}$, respectively $U_j^ {2\varepsilon_2}$, then $i=j$, $\varepsilon_1=\varepsilon_2$ and the two occurrences of $W$ in $U_i^ {\varepsilon_1}$ coincide, i.e. start at the same letter of $U_i^ {\varepsilon_1}$. \end{enumerate} \end{lem}

 We refer the reader to \cite{LS,O,Stre} for basic results of small cancellation theory and basic properties of small cancellation groups.

-Recall that for any fixed $L\ge 1$, generically, the above presentation (*) is a $C'(\frac{1}{L})$-small cancellation presentation.
+Lemma~\ref{wordsoccuratmostonce} implies that for any fixed $L\ge 1$, generically, the above presentation (*) is a $C'(\frac{1}{L})$-small cancellation presentation (note that the defining relations in (*) are already cyclically reduced).
 This implies that for any $\alpha\in [0,1)$ we may assume that for any word in the $a_i^{\pm 1}$ and $b_i^{\pm 1}$ that represents the trivial element in $G$ there exists a subword $R$ such that $|R|\ge \alpha |RT^{-1}|$ where $RT^{-1}$ is a cyclic conjugate of a defining relator.
 In this case we call the process that replaces the subword $R$ by (its complementary word) $T$ an \emph{$\alpha$-small cancellation move} (relative to the relator $RT^{-1}$).
 We will also consider $\alpha$-small cancellation moves relative to relators that are not cyclic conjugates of defining relators of (*); in particular relative to the $U_i$, the defining relators of (**).

 \begin{lem} Let $\alpha\in [0,1)$.
 Let $w$ be a reduced word in the $a_i^{\pm 1}$ such that $w=_Gb_i$.
 Then for generic $G$ either $w=v_i$ or $w$ admits a $\alpha$-small cancellation move relative to some cyclic conjugate of some $U_i^{\pm 1}$.